Skip to content

 Short answers, pulled from the story.

-Why did President Harry Truman criticize The Spokesman-Review in 1948?
+Why did President Truman criticize The Spokesman-Review?

-What was the average Sunday circulation of The Spokesman-Review in April 2010?
+What was The Spokesman-Review's circulation in 2010?